Amal Knight

-Amal Knight (born 19 November 1993) is a Jamaican professional footballer who plays for Lexington SC as a goalkeeper.
+Amal Knight (born 19 November 1993) is a Jamaican professional footballer who plays as a goalkeeper for USL League One club Charlotte Independence.

 Early life and education

 Knight attended Wolmer's Boys High School before earning a scholarship to the University of the West Indies.

 Club career

 He played club football for Harbour View and UWI.
 In 2020, Knight signed with new USL Championship club San Diego Loyal.
 In June 2020 he moved on loan to FC Tucson.

 In July 2021, Knight signed with Arnett Gardens in Jamaica.

 On 11 January, Knight signed with Lexington SC of USL League One.
+He was released by Lexington following their 2024 season.

+After spending early 2025 with F.C.
+Chitwan in the Nepal Super League, Knight joined Charlotte Independence on 8 August 2025.

 International career

 He made his international debut for Jamaica in 2018.